Faraya: History

-According to the 17th-century historian and Maronite patriarch Istifan al-Duwayhi, Faitroun was settled by Shia Muslims from Baalbek in the 16th century.
-Ottoman tax records, which did not differentiate between Muslim communities, indicate the village had 45 Muslim and 17 Christian households and one imam in 1523, 29 Muslim and 9 Christian households in 1530, and 43 Muslim and 16 Christian households in 1543.
+According to the 17th-century historian and Maronite patriarch Istifan al-Duwayhi, Faraya was settled by Shia Muslims from Baalbek in the 16th century.
+Ottoman tax records, which did not differentiate between Muslim communities, indicate the village had 44 Muslim and 17 Christian households and one imam in 1523, 29 Muslim and 9 Christian households in 1530, and 43 Muslim and 16 Christian households in 1543.

 During the civil war Faraya was a Lebanese Forces (LF) stronghold.
 In 1989 it was reported that the LF had a secret base in Wadi Chabrouh, north of Faraya, where they held a number of Frog missiles.

 In 2017, Lebanon's largest statue of Saint Charbel was inaugurated making it one of the most visited pilgrimage sites in Lebanon.